Algorithm and AI inventions as a patent

 Our patent law firm has deep expertise in this area.
 We are also happy to give you a realistic initial assessment of the patentability of your invention.

 Please contact our patent law firm Köllner & Partner, an enquiry is free of charge and without obligation.
-You can reach us by phone at +49 (0)69 69 59 60-0 or by email at email@example.com.
+You can reach us by phone at +49 69 69 59 60-0 or please send us an email firstname.lastname@example.org.